biopragmatics/oquat/docs/invalids/prefix/uberon.md

 ## `poro`: Porifera Ontology

-Identifiers for this prefix are given incorrectly correctly in `poro`.
+Identifiers for this prefix are given incorrectly in `poro`.
+See the [GitHub repository](https://github.com/obophenotype/porifera-ontology).

 | external_xref   |   usages_count | usages                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------|